MartinKMwai/PROJECTS/README.md

 2. SLOT MACHINE - Logic execution, text based

 3. SNAKE GAME - Logic execution, and consideration of (somewhat) edge cases.
 Very nostalgic.

+4. IMDB SCRAPPER - A number of scripts to grab the imdb data on the highest grossing current movies

+5.